Almo96/Paramutations_TEs/Simulation/2022_08_09_Simulation_2_Trigger.md

 We used 300 replicates for each simulation.

-## Materials & Methods
+## Materials & Methods:

-Test version: invadego0.2.1
+version: invadego0.2.1

 -   seed p30_0: 1660131023489346000